learningmatter-mit/azo_barriers/README.md

 ## Conda environment

 We recommend creating a [conda](https://conda.io/docs/index.html) environment to run the code.
 You can learn more about managing conda environments by reading [this page](http://conda.pydata.org/).

-You can run `./setup.sh` to create the environment.
+Run `./setup.sh` to create the environment.
 If something goes wrong, please see [this file](https://github.com/learningmatter-mit/azo_barriers/blob/main/setup.md).

 ## Tutorials